yessycrown/t4ds/_posts/2023-04-08-glacier-data.md

 our data, which we don't necessarily want.
 A better idea is to get a uniform grid from within our polygon, and use TDA (namely, a grid filtration) on that.

-Let's get sample a uniform grid of 4000 points from within our polygon.
+Let's get a uniform grid of 4000 points from within our polygon.
 Luckily, the `spsample` function has the option to get a `regular` sample.

 ```